Inca Garcilaso de la Vega: Historia de la Florida

 De la Vega's first work was La Florida del Inca, an account of Hernando de Soto's expedition and journey in Florida.
 The work was published in Lisbon in 1605 and became popular.
 It describes the expedition according to its own records and information Garcilaso gathered during the years.
 He defended the legitimacy of imposing the Spanish sovereignty in conquered territories and submitting them to Catholic jurisdiction.
 At the same time, he expresses and defends the dignity, the courage, and the rationality of the Native Americans.
 It was translated and published in English in 1951.

 Historians have identified problems with using La Florida as an historical account.
 Jerald T. Milanich and Charles M. Hudson warn against relying on Garcilaso, noting serious problems with the sequence of events and location of towns in his narrative.
 They say that "some historians regard Garcilaso's La Florida to be more a work of literature than a work of history."
 Lankford characterizes Garcilaso's La Florida as a collection of "legend narratives," derived from a much-retold oral tradition of the survivors of the expedition.
-The Library of Congress in Washington, DC, has these two volumes online, scanned from an historic French-language edition published long before English editions.

 Comentarios Reales de los Incas

 While in Spain, Garcilaso wrote his best-known work, Comentarios Reales de los Incas, published in Lisbon in 1609.
-It was based mostly on stories and oral histories told him by his Inca relatives when he was a child in Cusco, but also on the remnants of the history by Blas Valera which was mostly destroyed in the sacking of Cadiz in 1596.
+It was based mostly on stories and oral histories told him by his Inca relatives when he was a child in Cusco, but also on the remnants of the history by Blas Valera which was mostly destroyed in the sacking of Cádiz in 1596.
 The Comentarios have two sections and volumes.
 The first was primarily about Inca life.
 The second, about the conquest of Peru, was published in 1617.
 It was first published in English in London in 1685, translated by Sir Paul Rycaut and titled The Royal Commentaries of Peru.

-More than a century and a half later, in 1758 when the uprising against colonial oppression led by Tupac Amaru II gained momentum, Charles III of Spain banned the Comentarios from being published in the Quechua language in Lima or distributed there on account of its "dangerous" content.
+More than a century and a half after its initial publication, in the 1780s, as the uprising against colonial oppression led by Tupac Amaru II was gaining momentum, Charles III of Spain banned the Comentarios from being published in the Quechua language in Lima or distributed there on account of its "dangerous" content.